 The Land Cruiser offers room for up to eight in three rows of seats, which is typical for the class.
-As part of the Land Cruiser’s 2013 refresh, Toyota equipped the interior with perforated leather trim for all three rows of seats and multi-stage heated seats for the first and second row.
+As part of the Land Cruiser’s 2013 refresh, Toyota equipped the interior with perforated leather trim for all three rows of seats and multi-stage heated seats for the first and second rows.
 The front seats are also power-adjustable and the second-row seats can slide and recline.
 The second row can fit three child safety seats.
-Reviewers say the first two rows are plenty comfortable, but that the third row is only comfortable for children.
-However, this is a common complaint for third rows in the class.
+Reviewers say the first two rows are plenty comfortable, but they note that the third row is only comfortable for children.
+This is a common complaint about third rows in this class.

 - "In the Land Cruiser, front- and second-row seats are exceptionally comfortable over long hauls, with plenty of room in every direction.
 The third row is tight and uncomfortable, like most third rows I encounter." -- Cars.com

 - "Large, comfortable seats with lots of adjustments combine with a tilt and telescopic steering wheel and ample headroom and legroom for first-class accommodations.
 Visibility is OK except to the rear corners, particularly with the 3rd-row seats stowed.
 Standard rear-obstacle detection helps, as does the optional (with navigation system) rearview camera.
 Ingress and egress are easy enough." -- Consumer Guide (2011)